 4.2.2.
-Civil Engineering Services
+Proposed Civil Engineering Services

 Information on Civil Engineering Services was extracted from the Engineering Services Report prepared by Aurecon, 2020.
+It should be noted that a letter has been provided by the George Municipality, confirming the proposed development is included in the general growth and development infrastructure planning.